Learn

 As we journey through life, our perspective on our reproductive health can evolve from not actively considering it to realising that it's something we can't take for granted.
 This awareness underscores the significance of fertility testing.
 At its core, ovarian reserve, a concept as simple as keeping track of the eggs in your ovaries, becomes an important aspect to consider.
 In this article, we will talk about what fertility is, and why taking early steps to learn about our fertility can give us more control over our reproductive options in future.

-What is Fertility
+What Exactly is "Fertility"

 Fertility refers to your body's natural ability to initiate and sustain a pregnancy.
 At the core of this concept is ovarian reserve, a term that essentially means counting the eggs left in your ovaries.
 To measure this reserve, one of the most widely used tests is Anti-Mullerian Hormone (AMH) levels, determined through a simple blood test.